Climeworks: Filtering CO2 from the atmosphere and reusing it

-To achieve the 2-degree target, global carbon dioxide emissions must be drastically reduced or reduced to zero by mid-century.
-To bring this about, Climeworks has built the world’s first plant that filters CO2 directly from the atmosphere.
-This allows the CO2 to be fossilized or sold and reused for various purposes.
+In order to achieve the 2-degree target, global carbon dioxide emissions must be drastically reduced and reduced to zero by the middle of the century.
+To achieve this, Climeworks has built the world’s first plant that filters CO₂ directly from the atmosphere.
+This allows the CO₂ to be fossilized or sold and reused for various purposes.
+Climeworks’ technology is one of the few scalable solutions for removing carbon dioxide directly from the air.
+Valentin Gutknecht, Marketing Manager at Climeworks, explains the vision of the ETH spin-off in the video.

 New, innovative solutions are needed to reduce the proportion of greenhouse gases caused by human activity and thus curb the advance of global warming.
 One way is to close the carbon cycle by capturing the greenhouse gas from the air and storing it safely or reusing it.